 United States: It may be useful to note that governments may need to high-level senior engagement in addition to providing communication through the working level support. (e.g. simply providing information may not be sufficient; political decisions may be required to effectively communicate.)

-Paragraph 22.1 of the proposed IFD Agreements suggests the establishment of one or more focal points or appropriate mechanisms to respond to queries from investors and potential investors as well as to assist them in obtaining relevant information from competent authorities.one or more focal points or appropriate mechanisms to respond to queries from investors and potential investors as well as to assist them in obtaining relevant information from competent authorities.Comments
+**.
+[Article 22.1 of the Investment Facilitation for Development (IFD) Agreement of the World Trade Organization (WTO) suggests the establishment of one or more focal points or appropriate mechanisms to respond to queries from investors and potential investors as well as to assist them in obtaining relevant information from competent authorities.][It may be useful to establish one or more focal points or appropriate mechanisms to respond to queries from investors and potential investors as well as to assist them in obtaining relevant information from competent authorities.]

+Comments

 Argentina: Doubts about including reference to the IFD Agreement since it has yet not entered into force.